Job Interview Tips, Coaching, Question Preparation, Help and Advice

 - Can you show that there is something unique about you that will differentiate you from other candidates?

-- Can you persuade them to hire you on the level of salary that you want?
+- Can you persuade them to hire you on the sort of salary that you want?

 What are your key values?
 Demonstrate these values and you are UNLIKELY to get the job!!